 Don’t give up just yet because there are a few things you can try to prevent or at least reduce the flickering.

-FreeSync brightness flickering is most common on high refresh rate VA panels developed by Samsung, but it can also affect displays based on other panel technologies such as IPS and TN, though it’s rare.
+FreeSync brightness flickering usually affects high refresh rate VA panels developed by Samsung, but it can also affect displays based on other panel technologies such as IPS, OLED and TN, though it’s not as common.

 Also, keep in mind that one unit of a certain monitor may have this issue, but another unit of the same monitor may work perfectly fine!

 It’s a bit of a mystery what’s behind all this, and there hasn’t been any official response by AMD/NVIDIA, but we do know that some units of monitors are simply more prone to having this issue.